SEO stands for Search Engine Optimisation and simply explained is the process of ensuring your website is optimised to

 - Page loading time – The quicker the better

-- Header tags – Arranging your content in an hierarchy with your important keywords being at the top
+- Header tags – Arranging your content in an hierarchy so Google can decipher whats important and not

 - Alt Tags – Search engines can’t read images and so alt tags assist search engines whilst crawling your website

 - A sitemap – submitted to your Google webmasters account

 - Meta tags – titles and descriptions relevant to your specific page, not stuffed with keywords but written for humans

-- Number of incoming links – think of these as votes, the more you have, the better!
+- Number of incoming links – think of these as votes, the more relevant links you have, the better!